Get Help Now

 Accessibility

-One of the main differences between the two are accessibility.
-With an online program, you can seek help no matter where you or the program are based.
-With convenience and location removed from the equation, you can focus on the program and specialities best suited to your individual needs.
+One of the main differences between the two approaches is accessibility.
+With an online program, you can seek help no matter where you, or the program, is based.
+With convenience and location removed from the equation, you can focus on the specialties best suited to your individual needs.
 You also don’t have to worry about factors like weather or access to transportation.

 Travel and Time Commitment

-Because there is no travel time for online addiction treatment, another thing that differs is your time commitment.
-You no longer need to factor in the time it takes to commute to and from your program.
+Because online addiction treatment has no travel time, you no longer need to factor in the time it takes to commute to and from your program.
 It is also worth noting that online programs may be very structured, but they also give you the freedom to recover from home while you continue to work or tend to family commitments.

 Perceived Vulnerability

 As with any recovery program, there is always a perceived vulnerability involved in trying something new and for some, anonymity can be an important aspect of a program.
-Because you can participate on a virtual platform further away from your home, there is less chance of running into someone in your program you know, which can provide a sense of greater freedom to be vulnerable.
-You also don’t run the risk of seeing someone you know in a parking lot or near the location of your program, which can remove a lot of anxiety involved in seeking and getting help.
+Participating virtually minimizes the chance of participating in the program with someone you know, which can provide a heightened send of freedom to be more vulnerable.
+You also won’t risk seeing someone you know in a parking lot or near the location of your program, which can alleviate a lot of the anxiety associated with seeking and receiving help.

 Affordability

-It is also worth noting that there can be a difference in cost.
+Another big factor is the difference in cost.
 Because you are not living in a facility, online programs are not as costly as in-person rehab.
-In addition, you don’t have to worry about expenses like childcare or gas, as you are recovering from home.
+In addition, you don’t have to worry about expenses like childcare or gas, as you would be recovering from home.

 Similarities